Early Warning Report Issued Pursuant to National Instrument 62-103 in Connection with the Closing of the Qualifying Transaction of Bitcoin Well Inc.

 The Qualifying Transaction was completed by way of three cornered amalgamation, pursuant to which, among other things, the Company issued approximately 156,364,320 common shares in the capital of the Company (the “Common Shares”) to the shareholders of 1739001 Alberta Ltd. (“Old Bitcoin Well”), at a deemed price of $0.25 per Common Share.

-As part of the Qualifying Transaction, Mr. O’Brien acquired ownership and direction or control over an aggregate of 73,242,815 Common Shares.
+As part of the Qualifying Transaction, Mr. Gauthier acquired ownership and direction or control over an aggregate of 25,567,413 Common Shares.

-As a result of the Qualifying Transaction, Mr. O’Brien has ownership and control over 44.97% of the issued and outstanding Common Shares
+As a result of the Qualifying Transaction, Mr. Gauthier has ownership and control over 15.7% of the issued and outstanding Common Shares.

-Prior to the completion of the Qualifying Transaction, Mr. O’Brien did not, directly or indirectly, own any securities of the Company.
-Mr. O’Brien does not currently have any plans to acquire or dispose of additional securities of the Company.
-However, Mr. O’Brien may acquire additional securities of the Company, dispose of some or all of the existing or additional securities he holds or will hold, or may continue to hold his current position, depending on market conditions, reformulations, and / or other relevant factors.
+Prior to the completion of the Qualifying Transaction, Mr. Gauthier did not, directly or indirectly, own any securities of the Company.
+Mr. Gauthier does not have any plans to acquire or dispose of additional securities of the Company.
+However, both Mr. Gauthier may acquire additional securities of the Company, dispose of some or all of the existing or additional securities they he holds or will hold, or may continue to hold his current positions, depending on market conditions, reformulations, and / or other relevant factors.

 The Company’s head office address is located at 10142 -82 Avenue N.W,, Edmonton, Alberta T6E 1Z4.

-A copy of the Early Warning Report filed by Mr. O’Brien will be available under the Company's profile on SEDAR at www.sedar.com.
+A copy of the Early Warning Report filed by Mr. Gauthier will be available under the Company's profile on SEDAR at www.sedar.com.

 Contact Information